jasmosez/parole-prep-scraper/README.md

 We use Google Cloud Monitoring to track the function's performance and send alerts via email.
 If any records have changes on fields where `causeAlert == true` (see `data-mapping.js`), the function will create the log entry we are looking for.

-All this is set up in `monitoring-setup.sh`.
+All this is set up in `deploy/monitoring-setup.sh`.